Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 ## Filter execution behavior

 The filter execution plan for a given request is determined during the `access` phase, after Lua plugins execution.
-If the target service entity for the request is linked to a filter chain, the filters are executed.
+If the Service entity for the request is linked to a filter chain, the filters are executed.
 If the route entity that was matched to the request is linked to a filter chain, its filters are _also_ executed.